creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 You can choose to add your own comments, or remove the ones I've written, without affecting how the program runs.

-There's an art to knowing when to comment - too much commenting can confuse the code, but there should be enough so that someone new (or yourself in a year's time) can quickly understand what it does or any unusual-looking decisions.
+There's an art to knowing when to comment - too much commenting can confuse the code, but there should be enough so that someone new (and yourself in a year's time) can quickly understand what it does or any unusual-looking decisions.
 As a short-hand rule, don't comment any code that explains itself.

 ## The code editor window